Federal voluntary service

 What is there to do in the Studentenwerk?

-The Studentenwerk currently offers BFD positions in the canteen and housing department (both locations) as well as in the day nurseries (Freiberg only).
+The Studentenwerk currently offers BFD positions in the housing department (both locations) as well as in the day nurseries (Freiberg only).
 These positions can be filled depending on the availability of the federal contingent.

 Who can participate?